RhysFonville/rc/README.md

 ```
 This declares an integer named `i` with an initial value of 35.
 You are not required to give an initial value.

+Place type qualifiers in front of the type. like `const ^^int p &x`.

 <h4>Pointers</h4>

 Defining a pointer looks something like this: